Cub Cadet Challenger 750 Problems

 Of the few Cub Cadet Challenger 750 problems reported by customers, this is the most common.

 The lever issue comes up when users are trying to shift into reverse gear.
-The Cub Cadet either delays the gear engagement or refuses to engage at all.
+The Cub Cadet either delays the gear engagement or refuses to engage.

-Replacing the built-in accessories with different parts causes the shifting problems after returning the parts.
+Replacing the built-in accessories with different parts causes shifting problems after returning the parts.

 Solution